syncfusion-content/maui-docs/MAUI/TimePicker/getting-started.md

 ## Set selected time to the Time Picker

-The SfTimePicker control allows you to select the time by using the [SelectedTime] property in [SfTimePicker].
-The default value of the `SelectedTime` is current time.
+The SfTimePicker control allows you to select the time using the [SelectedTime] property in the [SfTimePicker].
+The default value of the `SelectedTime` is the current time.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2" %}